Last Updated: May 28, 2024

 Early Life

-Thomas Gibson was born in Charleston, South Carolina on July 3, 1962, the son of Charles M. "Mac" and Beth Gibson.
-His mother was a social worker while his father worked as a lawyer and served in the South Carolina state Senate and House as a liberal Democrat.
+Thomas Gibson was born on July 3, 1962, in Charleston, South Carolina.
+He is the son of Charles M. "Mac" and Beth Gibson.
+His mother was a social worker, while his father worked as a lawyer and served in the South Carolina state Senate and House as a liberal Democrat.
 Gibson and his sister were raised Catholic.
 His interest in performing came at an early age when he became obsessed with Louis Armstrong.
-Gibson and his sister were on a swim team together and frequented a pizza parlor after their swim meets.
+Thomas and his sister were on a swim team together and frequented a pizza parlor after their swim meets.

-It was at that parlor where Gibson began singing along with a Dixieland band and he'd attempt to impersonate Armgstrong's signature singing voice.
+It was at that parlor where Gibson began singing along with a Dixieland band, and he'd attempt to impersonate Armstrong's signature singing voice.
 He began acting while in elementary school, enrolling in the Little Theater School and later graduating from Bishop England High School.
-Gibson then attended the College of Charleston from 1979 to 1981 and became an intern at the Alabama Shakespeare Festival where he was encouraged by mentors to apply to Juilliard.
+Thomas then attended the College of Charleston from 1979 to 1981 and became an intern at the Alabama Shakespeare Festival, where he was encouraged by mentors to apply to Juilliard.
 Gibson won a scholarship and eventually graduated from the Juilliard School Drama Division with a BFA in Drama in 1985.

 Acting Career